 Uganda's Drought-Breaking Journey of Historic Proportions

-From Golden to Broken: A Near Three-Decade Exile
+From Golden to a Three Decade Exile

 During the 1970s, Uganda had its best teams in that decade and was a relevant East African nation (which is still true to this date).
 This success came while Uganda was under the brutal dictatorship of Idi Amin.
 But it was in the 1970s when Uganda participated in three consecutive Africa Cup of Nations tournaments.
 Uganda's participation came while the nation won three regional tournament victories in the CECAFA Cup (English: Council for East and Central Africa Football Associations).